StackVista/stackstate-docs/stackpacks/integrations/vsphere.md

 ## Enable the vSphere integration

-To enable the vSphere check to collect data from your VSphere VCenter instance:
+To enable the vSphere check and begin collecting data from your VSphere VCenter instance:

 1. Edit the Agent integration configuration file `/etc/stackstate-agent/conf.d/vsphere.d/conf.yaml` file to include details of your VSphere VCenter instance:
     - **name**